 Pre-registration is not required for this event.

 Seattle, WA 98109-1024

-*Free Visitor Parking front and side of Thomas Building and in Employee Parking lot off Aloha St. (across from SCCA).
-See Map for Details
+*Free Visitor Parking in front of and to the side of Thomas Building and in Employee Parking lot off Aloha St. (across from SCCA).
+See Map for Details.

 All AWIS meetings are FREE and open to members and non-members, both men and women!